Dressing Dolly: A look behind her iconic style

 NASHVILLE, Tenn.
-(WKRN) – It takes a team year-round to dress the ‘Queen of Country’, Dolly Parton, and we are giving you a look inside her wardrobe team’s studio at her Brentwood property.
+(WKRN) – It takes a team year-round to dress the ‘Queen of Country’, Dolly Parton, and News Channel 11’s sister station, WKRN, is giving you a look inside her wardrobe team’s studio at her Brentwood property.

 “It’s kind of our think tank, it’s where we do a lot of our work,” Creative Director Steve Summers explained.